krzysztof-tys/tweak-your-system/README.md

 Worry not though!
 It's a **skill** that can be acquired same as learning to multiply.

 The timer is the core of this application and will help you to keep track on your progress on getting things done.
-For the poem example, for a learning session, it could be set up like this:
+For the poem example, for a learning session, it could be set up something like this:
 1. learn first line
 2. learn second line
 3. learn third line
 4. repeat whole
 5. ...

 With that you will be able to recognize where's room for improvement.
-You can identify things you didn't expect and adjust your plan.
+You can identify things you didn't expect and adjust your plan. <span id="tldr">&nbsp;</span>

-There are countless paths to every goal.
-What works for me doesn't have to work for you.
-There's no golden rule for achievements.
-There's no one right way.

-🔨 This application is a **a tool** to use not a tool that uses you.
-🧠 A tool to **help you** think, not think for you.
-🌤 A tool to get you to log out to the real life instead of gettin you addicted.

-🛠 A tool to:
- - build habits
- - set systems (create and manage projects)
- - track performance

-## How it works - the last final ultimate really last final 'how it works' part, I promise!
+## How it works - the ultimate last final final (I promise!)
 It's mainly what I discovered while doing my paper version and my vision for the future versions.

+Here are the core features:
+- The one-button time tracker
+- Do not measure everything
+- History
+- Project Designer

-### The root lies in the time tracking.
+### The one-button time tracker
-You open the app, list out the steps, measure the time.
+It's simple: open the app, list out the steps, measure the time.

 What does it give you?